LewisClements21/type-golf/README.md

 6. Type `git clone` and then paste The URL copied in the step 3.
 7. Press Enter and your local clone will be created.

----

 ## Credits

 ### Code

+ * I gained most of my understanding of python from Code Institute lessons.
  * I used w3schools to understand the range() function https://www.w3schools.com/python/ref_func_range.asp
  * I used docs.python.org to better understand how to use the random () function https://docs.python.org/3/library/random.html
- * The README template was helpfully provided by [Code Institute (template)](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md)

   ### Content